11 Ways to Respond Effectively to Manipulative Apology Patterns

 7. Encourage Accountability

 Push those responsible to accept ownership for what they have done.
-To truly apologize, one must accept complete responsibility.
+To truly apologise, one must accept complete responsibility.
 Try saying, “I need to hear that you understand what you did wrong and why it affected me the way it did.”

 8. Request a Specified Adjustment

-You never have to accept an apology without requesting concrete behavioral adjustments.
+You never have to accept an apology without requesting concrete behavioural adjustments.
 A sincere apology should be coupled with an intention to improve.
 “I need to know how you plan to avoid repeating this in the future,” you could add.
 How are you going to ensure that this doesn’t happen again?

 9. Take Time to Process the Situation